 Other liabilities consist primarily of deferred revenue related to multi-year operation and maintenance contracts which expire as late as 2031.
-Other liabilities also include the fair value of derivatives and deferred compensation relating to the 2010 and July 2011 acquisitions.
-See Note 3 and 14 for additional disclosures.
+Other liabilities also include the fair value of derivatives, as well as deferred compensation relating to 2011 acquisitions.
+See Notes 3 and 14 for additional disclosures.